Love Lady Larla

 She could only make out a blurry image of the man as he helped her up onto her feet and forced her to talk beside him.
 Her head spun and swirled; strange shapes twisted about.
 “What about Kat?”

-“That woman will figure out how to dispose of it.”
+“That woman will figure out how to dispose of her.”

 “But – Kat.”

-“I’m sure she knows that you’ve done more than enough for her, wherever she is.
+“I’m sure Kat knows that you’ve done more than enough for her, wherever she is.
 Come on, slowly, slowly.
 Along this way.
 Don’t worry about the onlookers, they’ll lose interest.”

 Her vision began to clear.
-The man stood a foot taller than her and despite everything that she had come to know in The Pit, had a clean face and clean clothes.
+The man stood a hand or two taller than her and despite everything that she had come to know in The Pit and had both a clean face and clean clothes.
 Her insides snapped cold, and as she moved to shove him away, his fingers clamped down and held her closer to him.
 He stooped his neck and breathed into her ear.

 “You know what they say about making a scene, right?” he said.
 “Not that it’d matter.”